Direct Steam Injection Technology Overview

 Externally or Internally modulated direct steam injection refers to how the mass flow of steam injected into the process fluid is controlled.

-External modulation uses a steam control valve on the supply line to vary the pressure of the steam at the point of injection: The varying the pressure changes the steam density and velocity through the nozzle to control the amount of heating.
+External modulation uses a steam control valve on the supply line to vary the pressure of the steam at the point of injection: Varying the pressure changes the steam density and velocity through the nozzle to control the amount of heating.
 Regulating steam pressure to control heating can result in unstable operation, hammering and vibration, when high or low steam flowrates are are required.
 At low steam flow, ie. trim heating, the differential between steam pressure and process can be very small and a slight fluctuation in either pressure can cause an upset.
 Alternatively, at high steam flow requirements, ie. max heating at startup, the orifice or nozzle size will allow more steam than can be condensed and steam hammer occurs.

 Internally modulated DSI controls the injection area rather than steam velocity and density to regulate the amount of heating.
 An internally modulated heater operates at higher steam velocities compared to external modulation.
 This higher velocity produces improved, often rapid mixing and nearly instantaneous condensation of the steam into the process fluid.